blasrodri/spaceship-go/src/sync-cond.md

 `Locker` must be held when calling the Wait method.

-If there's a goroutine that needs to be awaken to do some work, it can be modelled as follow:
+If there's a goroutine that needs to be awaken to do some work, it can be modelled as follows:

 ```go
 go func(c *sync.Cond) {